dovecot/documentation/source/settings/core.rst

    :values: @boolean

-   If enabled, the CRL check must succeed for presented SSL client certificates.
+   If enabled, the CRL check must succeed for presented SSL client certificate and any intermediate certificates.
 The CRL list is generally appended to the :dovecot_core:ref:`ssl_ca` file.

+   This setting is used only for server connections.

 .. dovecot_core:setting:: ssl_verify_client_cert